ionutpopa/energy-forecasting/README.md

 Years of data:
 For consumption: 76 years
-For production: 77
+For production: 77 years

-We are building a LSTM (Long-Short Term Memory) Model
+LSTM (Long-Short Term Memory) Model:
 - Step 1: Data Preparation
 Prepare your energy consumption data in a suitable format, typically as a time series dataset with timestamps and corresponding consumption values.
 Normalize the data to scale it between 0 and 1, which can help improve training convergence and performance.